 I have read the horror stories where some have not been fortunate enough to reach 20/20.
 This is the risk with laser eye surgery and every surgery does come with risks.
 Thankfully the pros did outweigh the cons for me.
 I do wish I asked if I was suitable for LASIK though but like I said, no regrets!

 If you have your surgery coming up, good luck.
 If you are going through the recovery process, HANG IN THERE.
 There should be brighter days.
+Additionally, if you found this blog helpful, feel free to buy me a coffee!

 My next blog post will be all around planning the timing of your laser eye surgery.
 There is more to think about than you would initially think.
 Join the journey so you do not miss this.